awpala/my-omscs-notes/cs-6290/08-reorder-buffer.md

 The RS is correspondingly populated with the values of its operand, including the entry `ROB6` via the ROB (as in the figure shown above).
 Furthermore, the entry `ROB6` records the target register `R1`, and designates the bit `Done` as `0` (i.e., instruction is still pending execution).

-Now, the instruction `ADD` waits on its operands (i.e,. pending capture/latch, for subsequent dispatch to the execution unit `ADD`), as previously demonstrated with respect to Tomasulo's algorithm (cf. Lesson 7).
+Now, the instruction `ADD` waits on its operands (i.e., pending capture/latch, for subsequent dispatch to the execution unit `ADD`), as previously demonstrated with respect to Tomasulo's algorithm (cf. Lesson 7).

 Eventually, once the instruction `ADD` is able to ***dispatch***, this occurs as follows:
   * Once the operands are ready, send to the execution unit (i.e., `ADD`)
   * Furthermore, free the RS upon dispatch
     * ***N.B.*** Previously, with Tomasulo's algorithm (i.e., without ROB), it was necessary to *wait* for the RS to release all the way until the instruction result is broadcasted (i.e., due to the RS serving as the tag for the result); however, this is obviated by the ROB entry itself, which instead provides this same feature, without otherwise encumbering the RS.
 In this manner, the RS is relieved of this additional tagging responsibility, now only serving in its primary role of capturing in-progress operands and determining when/which instructions to dispatch at the appropriate times.

-Therefore, on instruction execuction via the execution unit `ADD`, the instruction `ADD` carries the tag `ROB6` for subsequent broadcast.
+Therefore, on instruction execution via the execution unit `ADD`, the instruction `ADD` carries the tag `ROB6` for subsequent broadcast.

 ## 7. Free Reservation Stations Quiz and Answers